Ashen light

-Ashen light is a hypothesised subtle glow that has been claimed to be seen on the night side of the planet Venus.
+Ashen light is a subtle glow that has been claimed to be seen on the night side of the planet Venus.
 The phenomenon has not been scientifically confirmed, and theories as to the observed phenomenon's cause are numerous, such as emission of light by Venus, or optical phenomena within the observing telescope itself.
 A modern hypothesis as to the source of light on Venus suggests it to be associated with lightning, for which there is some evidence on Venus.
 This theory has fallen out of favour, however, as there is not enough light generated by this lightning so as to be observed.
 A more recent hypothesis is that it is a form of transient aurorae or airglow caused by unusually high solar activity interacting with the upper Venusian atmosphere.

 History of observations

-While the discovery of the ashen light is often attributed to Italian astronomer Giovanni Battista Riccioli, recent evidence finds that German priest Athanasius Kircher first observed the ashen light during his one and only trip to Palermo, Sicily in the spring of 1638.
-However, the first distinct and detailed record of the ashen light was produced by Riccioli on 9 January 1643, who ascribed it to the refraction of light within the telescope itself: "The colors arise from the various refraction of light in the glass, as it happens with trigonal glasses."
+While the discovery of the ashen light is often attributed to Italian astronomer Giovanni Battista Riccioli, recent evidence finds that German priest Athanasius Kircher might have been the first to observe the ashen light during his one and only trip to Palermo, Sicily in the spring of 1638.
+However, the first distinct and detailed record of the ashen light was produced by Riccioli on 9 January 1643, who ascribed it to the refraction of light within the telescope itself: "The colours arise from the various refraction of light in the glass, as it happens with trigonal glasses."
 This is likely a description of a phenomenon now known as chromatic aberration.
 Subsequent claims have been made by various observers ever since, including Sir William Herschel, Sir Patrick Moore, Dale P. Cruikshank, and William K. Hartmann.

+By the late 19th century the light phenomenon was described by those who stated they had observed it as ash-coloured, reminiscent of earthlight, therefore being called Venusian lumière cendrée or in English ashen light.

 The ashen light has often been sighted when Venus is in the evening sky, when the evening terminator of the planet is toward the Earth.
 Observation attempts were made on 17 July 2001, when a 67% illuminated Venus reappeared from behind a 13% illuminated moon.
 None of the observers of this occurrence (including some using 61 cm 'Super RADOTS' telescopes) reported seeing the ashen light.
 Video from the event was captured, but the camera was too insensitive to detect even the earthshine.

 A particularly favourable viewing opportunity occurred on 8 October 2015, with a 40% illuminated Venus reappearing from behind the unlit limb of a 15% sunlit Moon.
 The event was visible in dark skies throughout Central Australia and was recorded by David and Joan Dunham (of the International Occultation Timing Association) using a 10" f/4 Newton telescope with a Watec 120N+ video camera from a location just north of Alice Springs.
 They also observed the event visually with an 8" Schmidt–Cassegrain telescope.
 Neither the real-time visual observation nor close visual inspection of the video recording showed any sign of the dark side of Venus.